imagekit-developer/imagekit-go/README.md

 #### List of supported transformations

 See the complete list of transformations supported in ImageKit [here](https://docs.imagekit.io/features/image-transformations).
 The SDK gives a name to each transformation parameter e.g. `height` for `h` and `width` for `w` parameter.
 It makes your code more readable.
 If the property does not match any of the following supported options, it is added as it is.

+If you want to generate transformations in your application and add them to the URL as it is, use the raw parameter.

 | Supported Transformation Name | Translates to parameter |
 |-------------------------------|-------------------------|